8none1/nimble_triones/README.md

  * `mode` - value between 37 and 56.
 See the code for what each mode does. e.g. `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", "mode":41}`
   * `mode` also supports the optional `speed` key.
 Speed is between 1 (fast) and 31 (slow) e.g. `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", "mode":41, "speed": 4}`

-You can include more than one control type in your JSON payload, so for example, if you wanted to power on and set the colour to blue you could:
+You can include more than one control type in your JSON payload, so for example, if you wanted to power on and set the colour to blue you could set the payload to:

 ```
 {